spiir/viia-changelog/README.md

 # Viia Changelog
+## 2020-05-18

+### Added
+- You can now initiate the Viia flows in Swedish from the sample app: sample.getviia.com
+- You can now initiate the one-time flow from the sample app

+### Fixed
+- Fixed a bug where reserved transactions that had a date in the far future was deleted.

 ## 2020-05-05
 ### Added
 - We've released a beta version of a new sign-up flow for one-time Viia users.
 The flow enables users to share data through Viia without having to go through the add email steps.
 After the data had been shared on behalf of the users, everything will be deleted within 24 hours, unless the users choose to claim their account.
 If you need continuous access to the users' data, you still need to use our regular flow.
 Read more here: https://docs.getviia.com/#/auth/one-time-flow/